 Master of Education (M.Ed.)
 Degrees

-The Master of Education degree is offered in elementary education, school counseling, educational leadership, dyslexia therapy, secondary education with endorsements in art, biology, business education, computer science, English, mathematics, and social sciences (history), and teaching arts.
+The Master of Education degree is offered in elementary education, school counseling, educational leadership (licensure and non-licensure), dyslexia therapy, secondary education with endorsements in art, biology, business education, computer science, English, mathematics, and social sciences (history), and teaching arts.

 The Committee on Teacher Education and the Graduate Council have established the following policies for admission to programs leading to the Master of Education degree: (Some programs have additional admission requirements.
 Please review those programs for those additions.)